Christian Reuter

 Iterable's redesigned home page interface

-• Align executives around a unified, customer-centered future
+• Get executives aligned around a single, customer-centered direction

-• Position Iterable as a strategic, AI-first partner in the eyes of the market
+• Position Iterable as an AI-first platform in the eyes of the market

 Program management interface

-To do this, I assembled a working group that included our CEO, SVP of Product Marketing & Partnerships, SVP of Engineering, and our SVP (later VP) of Product.
-I partnered closely with a UX researcher and a principal designer to explore bold ideas, test hypotheses, and iterate rapidly through vision drafts.
-Our process was deeply collaborative—with dozens of working sessions and ongoing stakeholder reviews to build buy-in.
+I put together a working group: our CEO, SVP of Engineering, SVP of Product Marketing & Partnerships, and our SVP (later VP) of Product.
+On the design side, I worked closely with a UX researcher and a principal designer.
+We went through dozens of working sessions, testing ideas, throwing things out, building back up.
+It took months.

-The centerpiece of the work was a live, in-browser interactive prototype: a forward-looking concept experience that tied together AI, automation, personalization, and scale.
-We demoed it at our company’s fiscal year kickoff and later shared it publicly at our customer conference with over 1,000 attendees.
+The centerpiece was a live, in-browser prototype: a concept experience that tied together AI, automation, personalization, and scale into something you could actually click through.
+We demoed it at our fiscal year kickoff and later shared it publicly at our customer conference with over 1,000 attendees.

-One of my proudest moments was presenting the vision on-stage to the entire company—followed by a live panel discussion alongside our CEO, VP of Product, and SVP of Engineering.
+One of my proudest moments was presenting the vision on-stage to the entire company, then sitting on a live panel alongside our CEO, VP of Product, and SVP of Engineering.

 Customer journey mapping interface

-• Influenced a reorg to dedicate R&D resources toward long-term strategic work
+• A reorg that dedicated R&D resources to long-term strategic work

-• Drove alignment across product, engineering, and go-to-market teams
+• Real alignment across product, engineering, and go-to-market, not just stated alignment

-• Increased employee sentiment around leadership vision by 19 percentage points
+• Employee sentiment around leadership vision went up 21 percentage points

-• Sparked customer and market interest, including press coverage and ongoing conversations with strategic accounts
+• Customer and market interest, including press coverage and conversations with strategic accounts

 Designing for AI